Esther Yu: 2020–present: Rising popularity

 In 2020, Yu participated in the variety program Youth With You 2 and became one of the most popular trainees on the show.
 She successfully debuted as a member of temporary girl group The9 on May 30, 2020.

 That same year, Yu gained popularity and recognition with her role as a lovable university student in the hit romance drama Find Yourself, and was nominated for the Audience's Choice award at the 30th China TV Golden Eagle Award.
 She later portrayed a quirky female investigator in the well-received historical romance I've Fallen For You, and appeared as a recurring guest role in the drama A Love So Romantic.
 In the 2020 Forbes China Under 30 Elite list, she was included as a notable actress for the Entertainment and Sports industry.

 In 2021, Yu starred as a newcomer editor in the romantic comedy drama Moonlight, opposite Ding Yuxi.
 On December 5, 2021, The9 officially disbanded.

 In 2022, Yu starred as a lively and innocent immortal in the widely popular fantasy romance drama Love Between Fairy and Devil, and as a fashion blogger with an Ornithology PhD in the environmental romance drama A Romance of the Little Forest.

 In 2023, Yu starred in Sword and Fairy, adapted from the popular Chinese RPG game of the same name, and the historical wuxia drama My Journey to You.
 She made an appearance in Feng Xiaogang's new film If You Are the One 3.
 In 2024, she was the female lead for another fantasy historical drama titled Love Game in Eastern Fantasy, reuniting with Ding Yuxi, aired on November 1, 2024.

-In 2025, she was the female lead in the romantic sports drama Ski into Love.
+In 2025, she was the female lead in the romantic sports drama Ski into Love, aired on March 11, 2025.
+She also was the female lead in the romantic drama Speed and Love, aired on December 12, 2025.